Table Of Content

 But an important question remains: is there a more affordable alternative that delivers comparable results?

 Topaz is positioned as a premium product.
 But its $299 annual subscription fee can be a dealbreaker for many.
-That’s exactly why so many creators (myself included) are on the lookout for a robust, affordable Topaz alternative that actually delivers.
+That’s exactly why so many creators (myself included) are on the lookout for a robust, affordable Topaz Video AI alternative that actually delivers.

 Image description: The above image is a screenshot of the content displayed in the AI Overview when searching for "sdr to hdr conversion" on Google